Fast Food Restaurant Waste, Symptom of a Larger Problem in Our Lives

 Estimates of size range from 700,000 square kilometers (270,000 sq mi) (about the size of Texas) to more than 15,000,000 square kilometers (5,800,000 sq mi) (0.4% to 8% of the size of the Pacific Ocean), or, in some media reports, up to “twice the size of the continental United States”.

-Let’s go guys and work on this.
+Let’s go, guys, and work on this.
 There are billions in profits in pre and post-fast food restaurant waste 😉

 There is fast-food restaurant waste that ends up in the trash, on the street curbs, blowing down the street in the wind, or choking animals.
 There has to be a better way.
 Conveniently ignoring the problem of whether you consume fast food or not is not a solution.
-This is a symptom of a larger problem.
+This is a symptom of a more significant problem.

 A Simple Way Of Life Is Best